OpenEnergyPlatform/oemetadata/docs/index.md

   - toc
 ---

-# Welcome to the OEMetadata Documentation
+# Welcome to the Documentation of the Open Energy Metadata

+## Open Energy Metadata

 Open Energy Metadata (OEMetadata) is an energy metadata standard including a template, examples and a metadata schema. <br>
 It is an extensive set of metadata based on the tabular data package specifications and the FAIR principles. <br>